-Yorkshire’s beaches are the perfect place to chill out this summer, but if you happen to not live along the coast then a trip to the beach can be a right drive.
-Not if you live near Leeds though as Gaddings Dam is real sand and water beach just a short drive away.
+Yorkshire’s beaches are the perfect place to chill out this summer, but if you happen to not live along the coast then a trip to the beach can be the right drive.
+Not if you live near Leeds though as Gaddings Dam in West Yorkshire is a real sand and water beach just a short drive away.

 The residents all purchased the reservoir and worked hard to repair it, so make sure that you respect the area if you plan to visit.